mreutegg/mhmp/README.md

 Use `localhost` as server address.
 11) Render the height model with:
 ```
-/render DHM200.xyz
+/render DHM200.xyz 200 100 200
 ```
 It will take about 20 minutes to render the full terrain of Switzerland.
 The terrain is scaled down.
-Each block in Minecraft represents 200x200 meters.
+Each block in Minecraft represents 200x200 meters with a height of 100 meters.
+This means the example terrain in Minecraft appears twice as high as in reality.
 In case you are wondering where the current location of the player is when the rendering starts.
 It's [here](https://www.google.ch/maps/@47.8661649,8.1736558,14z?hl=en) (yes, that's in Germany).
 The plugin simply takes the first coordinates and starts building at the current location of the player.